shichao-an/notes/docs/bd/ch1.md

 #### Eventual accuracy *

 Some algorithms are difficult to compute incrementally.
 The batch/speed layer split gives you the flexibility to use the exact algorithm on the batch layer and an approximate algorithm on the speed layer.
 The batch layer repeatedly overrides (corrects) the speed layer, so the approximation gets corrected and your system exhibits the property of *eventual accuracy*.
 For exmple, computing unique counts can be challenging if the sets of uniques get large.
-It’s easy to do the unique count on the batch layer, because you look at all the data at once, but on the speed layer you might use a [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) set as an approximation.
+It's easy to do the unique count on the batch layer, because you look at all the data at once, but on the speed layer you might use a [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) set as an approximation.

 #### Performance and robustness *

-The resulting system has both performance and robustness. [p20] You can still get low latency updates, the complexity of achieving this doesn’t affect the robustness of your results because the speed layer is transient. <u>The transient nature of the speed layer gives you the flexibility to be very aggressive when it comes to making trade-offs for performance.</u> For computations that can be done exactly in an incremental fashion, the system is fully accurate.
+The resulting system has both performance and robustness. [p20] You can still get low latency updates, the complexity of achieving this doesn't affect the robustness of your results because the speed layer is transient. <u>The transient nature of the speed layer gives you the flexibility to be very aggressive when it comes to making trade-offs for performance.</u> For computations that can be done exactly in an incremental fashion, the system is fully accurate.

 ### Recent trends in technology

 A number of trends in technology deeply influence the ways to build Big Data systems.

-#### CPUs aren’t getting faster
+#### CPUs aren't getting faster

 CPUs hit the physical limits of speed.
 That means that if you want to scale to more data, you must be able to parallelize your computation.
 This has led to the rise of shared-nothing parallel algorithms and their corresponding systems, such as MapReduce.
 Instead of just trying to scale by buying a better machine, known as **vertical scaling**, systems scale by adding more machines, known as **horizontal scaling**.